niamhbelton/ResNet18-Spatial-Attention/README.md

-# Optimising Musculoskeletal Knee Injury Detection with Spatial Attention and Extracting Features for Explainability
+# Optimising Knee Injury Detection with Spatial Attention and Validating Localisation Ability

 This repository is under construction.
 This is the official repository for implementing ResNet18 + Spatial Attention as outlined in the paper "Optimising Musculoskeletal Knee Injury Detection with Spatial Attention and Extracting Features for Explainability"